selfcommunity/api-docs/source/includes/endpoints/_discussion.md

 ```

-This Endpoint removes an upvote for a specific discussion.
+This endpoint removes an upvote for a specific discussion.

 <h3 id="http-request">HTTP Request</h3>